go-gorm/gorm.io/pages/contribute.md

 You can translate current site with [https://translate.gorm.io](https://translate.gorm.io)

-To translate GORM in your language you will need to post a request in the [Github issues](https://github.com/go-gorm/gorm.io/issues) for it be added to [https://translate.gorm.io](https://translate.gorm.io).
+To translate GORM in your language you need to post a request in the [Github issues](https://github.com/go-gorm/gorm.io/issues) for it be added to [https://translate.gorm.io](https://translate.gorm.io).

 ## Program

-* Create pull request on [Github](https://github.com/go-gorm/gorm) to fix issues, agreed features from [Github Issues](https://github.com/go-gorm/gorm/issues)
+* Create pull request on [Github](https://github.com/go-gorm/gorm) to fix issues, new features
-* Create open source plugins for GORM.
-(Don't forgot to add them to [the list](/community.html#Open-Sources))
+* Create open source plugins for GORM (Don't forgot to add them to [the list](/community.html#Open-Sources))

 ## Donations